Feim Ibrahimi

 Feim Ibrahimi (1935–1997) was an Albanian composer born on 20 October 1935 in Gjirokastër, southern Albania.
 Essentially self-taught in his early years, he became the first significant Albanian composer to study exclusively in his home country, entering the newly founded Tirana Conservatory in 1962 and studying there with Daija until 1966.
 He then taught composition, counterpoint and harmony at the conservatory (1966–73), subsequently serving as vice-director of its parent body, the Superior Institute of Arts (1973–7).
 His most significant post was as music secretary of the Union of Albanian Writers and Artists (1977–91); he later also served as director of the Theatre of Opera and Ballet, Tirana (1991–92).
 From 1992 until his death he taught theory and composition at the Tirana Conservatory.

+As music secretary during Albania’s period of cultural isolation, Ibrahimi showed himself a capable administrator, exerting a positive influence on Albania’s musical life.
+Though obliged by his office to defend socialist realism, during his official travels abroad he tried, as much as was possible, to keep up with international musical developments, experimenting in secret with atonality (e.g. in the Cello Sonata, 1975, rev. 1990), expressing a private interest in Xenakis as early as 1981, and inviting to Albania such avant-garde figures as Stabler.

+In October 1990, Ibrahimi presented a report about the situation of song composers to the League of Writers and Artists.
+According to musicologist Nicholas Tochka, he underlined the importance of a creator's individuality (which was frowned upon in socialist Albania), and shared the complaints of many composers.
+He criticized the increasing “politicization” of music, which he argued led to it becoming sclerotic and schematic.
+He asserted that ordinary people were less inclined to sing Albanian songs, which were overly propagandistic.
+He also mentioned that instruments like electric guitars and saxophones had to be subtly incorporated into festivals, concealed behind other instruments to avoid drawing attention.
+He cited international artists like Julio Iglesias, Marinella, Mikis Theodorakis, Toto Cotugno, and even the Beatles as positive examples rooted in urban popular music.
+He called for increased support for the expanding number of “small light music ensembles,” a term alluding to new guitar-based groups.
+He also praised the broader range of themes that now better resonated with people's emotions, advising patience with their rising popularity, as these songs were only recently “recognized” and would take time to meet the public’s longstanding demand.